Catsuko/haste/README.md

 **timed**

-Provides a label that after a short delay, shows the estimated time remaining:
+Provides a label that after a short delay, showing the estimated time remaining.